 The Literary Connection is an annual gathering of readers and writers to celebrate the written word.

-Join us, and lose yourself in the joy of books as you learn from our guest authors Craig Childs and Alexandra Fuller.
-Let their experiences captivate you, see what might be coming in the future and enjoy the opportunity to engage in conversation with our award-winning guest authors.
+Lose yourself in the joy of books with guest authors Carrie La Seur and Karen Abbott.
+Let their experiences captivate you, see what they are working on for future projects and enjoy the opportunity to engage in conversation with our award-winning guest authors.

 Location: Laramie County Community College, ANB Bank Leadership Center in the Clay Pathfinder Building

 *includes: presentations by the authors, lunch and a book signing

 Online registrations will open soon.
 Please call 307.778.1285 to register for the 2018 Literary Connection.